-It’s almost a year since my last post about the challenges of returning to work after my son died.
+It’s almost a year since I last wrote about the challenges of returning to work after my son died.
 As always, I hope that what follows is helpful for anyone else on a similar journey and friends who just want to know how life is.
 Continue Reading →

 Grief and social media are a volatile mix.
 It can also be dangerous for your career, especially if you have a sense of humour like mine.
 However, if it helps break taboos and show others, especially dads, that it is possible to live, work and laugh again after losing a child, a social media habit is a risk I’m happy to take.
 Continue Reading →